William Contreras Preview, Player Props: Brewers vs. Padres

 Padres Pitching Rankings

-- The nine strikeouts per nine innings put together by the Padres pitching staff ranks 11th in the league.
+- The Padres' 3.85 team ERA ranks fifth across all league pitching staffs.

-- The Padres have a 3.82 team ERA that ranks third among all MLB pitching staffs.
+- The Padres will look to Avila (0-0) in his second start of the season.

-- The righty's last appearance came on Sunday against the Arizona Diamondbacks, when he tossed five innings, surrendering four earned runs while giving up nine hits.
+- The righty last appeared in relief on Tuesday, when he tossed two-thirds of an inning against the Miami Marlins, allowing one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.